A bit about 'An ugly, lovely town…'

 Take in some shopping

-Just three miles down the road is Swansea City Centre.
+Just three miles down the road from the stadium is Swansea City Centre.
 You’ll find a host of bars and clubs along Wind Street and the Kingsway – the major chains occupy the prime locations, but there are smaller pubs and bars within easy walking distance.

 Swansea Indoor Market is a must-visit - it's got over 100 stalls selling a variety of products, including local food such as laverbread and fresh cockles, and bespoke jewellery.
 There are a wide variety of shops in the Quadrant Shopping Centre.